 - Clean Code.
 A Handbook of Agile Software Craftsmanship: Robert C. Martin, Prentice Hall; ISBN 978-0-13-235088-4.

 - Java ist auch eine Insel: Christian Ullenboom, Rheinwerk Verlag; frei verfügbare Online-Version.

-If you are interested in applying for a Bachelor’s programme in Mechanical Engineering but have no or limited basic skills in technical drawing and CAAD, we recommend you take the technical drawing and CAAD pre-course.
+If you are interested in applying for a Bachelor’s programme in Mechanical Engineering but have no or limited basic skills in technical drawing and CAD, we recommend you take the technical drawing and CAD pre-course.
 The course is also open to future Aviation, Systems Engineering and Transportation Systems students.